 - 1/4 cup heavy whipping cream

-- In a small saucepan, combine the sugar, cornstarch and salt.
+- In a small saucepan, combine the granulated sugar, cornstarch and salt.
 Add the cherries, juice blend and lemon juice.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Remove from the heat and stir in food coloring if desired.
 Cool to room temperature.

 - In a small bowl, combine the mascarpone cheese, confectioners' sugar and brandy.
 Spread about 1 teaspoon cheese mixture onto each of 20 wafers; layer each with 2 teaspoons cherry mixture.
 Top with remaining wafers.
 Place on a waxed paper-lined baking pan.